TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 Let Lenovo be your small business partner with an all new Pro Portal.

-New ThinkPad E480
+New ThinkPad E580

-Customize your 14-in laptop.
+Customize your 15-in laptop.
 Available in Black or Silver.

-TAB 4 8" PLUS ADDS IT ALL
+Yoga Tab 3 Pro

-Super sound.
-Separate user accounts.
-And simply dazzling visuals.
+Say goodbye to your TV and hello to the ultimate entertainment tablet.

 CLEARANCE SALE
 Grab these unbelievable deals on laptops, desktops and cases that last—because these prices won’t!